House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 Do I need resource consent for a house extension?

 Sometimes.
 Resource consent gets triggered when your extension breaches Auckland Unitary Plan rules — height in relation to boundary, site coverage, building height, or yard setbacks.
-It's also triggered if your property has heritage overlay protection, sits in a special character area, or has environmental considerations (flood zones, coastal hazard areas).
+Also triggered if your property has heritage overlay protection, sits in a special character area, or has environmental considerations (flood zones, coastal hazard areas).
 Resource consent is separate from building consent and adds processing time.
-We review your property's planning controls during Stage 1 and manage all consent applications as part of the project.
+We check your property's planning controls during Stage 1 and run all consent applications as part of the project.

 What's the latest in house extension design in Auckland?

-Auckland homeowners are leaning towards open-plan layouts that open out to the garden, strong indoor-outdoor connection via large bifold or sliding doors, energy-efficient cladding and insulation, double glazing (now standard on most extensions), and considered passive design (north-facing glazing, thermal mass, cross-ventilation).
-Multi-use spaces are common — a guest bedroom that doubles as a home office, a master suite with a parents' retreat.
-We bring current design thinking into your project where it makes sense for your home and budget.
+Open-plan layouts that open out to the garden.
+Strong indoor-outdoor connection through large bifold or sliding doors.
+Energy-efficient cladding and insulation.
+Double glazing — now standard on most extensions we build.
+Considered passive design — north-facing glazing, thermal mass, cross-ventilation.
+Multi-use spaces are common too: a guest bedroom that doubles as a home office, a master suite with a parents' retreat.
+We bring current design thinking into the project where it suits your home and budget.

 What warranty do you provide on a house extension?

-Workmanship is warranted by Superior Renovations directly.
+Workmanship's warranted by Superior Renovations directly.
 Structural, plumbing, electrical, and waterproofing carry separate trade warranties from the licensed contractors (Licensed Building Practitioners).
 Cladding, roofing, windows, doors, fittings, and materials carry manufacturer warranties from the supplier.
 The Building Act provides a 10-year statutory defect remedy period for restricted building work.
-All warranty documentation is handed over at the end of the project in a single folder alongside your Code of Compliance Certificate.
+All warranty paperwork's handed over at the end of the project in a single folder alongside your Code of Compliance Certificate.

 What's included in a Superior Renovations house extension quote?

-Every quote we provide is itemised — design and architectural drawings, structural engineering, council consent fees and management, demolition, structural work, framing, cladding, roofing, windows, doors, plumbing, electrical, waterproofing, insulation, tiling, cabinetry, painting, flooring, fittings, project management, and clean-up are all listed separately with the supplier and the cost.
+Every quote we issue is itemised.
+Design and architectural drawings.
+Structural engineering.
+Council consent fees and management.
+Demolition.
+Structural work.
+Framing.
+Cladding.
+Roofing.
+Windows.
+Doors.
+Plumbing.
+Electrical.
+Waterproofing.
+Insulation.
+Tiling.
+Cabinetry.
+Painting.
+Flooring.
+Fittings.
+Project management.
+Clean-up.
+All listed separately with the supplier and the cost.
 No vague allowances.
 No hidden fees.
-The number you sign is the number you pay, assuming scope doesn't change.
-If scope does change mid-build, you sign off on every variation before we proceed.
+The number you sign is the number you pay, provided scope doesn't change.
+If it does change mid-build, you sign off on every variation before we proceed.